awslabs/codecatalyst-blueprints-for-aws-pdk/blueprints/cloudscape-react-website/README.md

 ## Additional resources

-For additional information about using type-safe API, refer to the [PDK Developer Guide](https://aws.github.io/aws-pdk/developer_guides/type-safe-api/index.html).
+For additional information about using the website, refer to the [PDK Developer Guide](https://aws.github.io/aws-pdk/developer_guides/type-safe-api/index.html).